Mining, Rural Livelihoods and Food Security: A Disaggregated Analysis of Latin America and Sub-Saharan Africa

 with Gerald Schneider and Arpita Khanna

-Empirical tests of the “resource curse” thesis have provided inconclusive evidence for the core claim that natural resource abundance lowers economic growth.
-We argue that previous studies have largely ignored the importance of control rights regimes and that state-controlled resource production stimulates local income more than privately-controlled extraction.
-Our micro-level arguments are tested using information on local economic activity and a new data set that establishes the control rights over hydrocarbons at the individual extraction site.
-Our district and grid-level analyses of sub-Saharan Africa covering the period from 1997 to 2014 show that the presence of domestic national oil companies is associated with increased local growth, while international oil companies show no effect on economic development.
-We also find that state-controlled oil production particularly furthers local economic well-being under democratic institutions, good governance and low levels of corruption.
+The quantitative evidence on whether extractive industries generate economic wealth at the local level is far from conclusive.
+In line with recent studies highlighting the importance of considering institutional contexts and governance structures when assessing a possible resource curse, we argue that the effect of oil on local economic activity is largely driven by different control right regimes.
+We claim that state-controlled oil production stimulates local income more than privately-controlled extraction since national oil companies promote more linkages between the oil industry and other economic sectors.
+To test our micro-level arguments, we combine information on districts’ economic activity as well as individuals’ assessments of their personal economic situation with a new data set that establishes the control rights over hydrocarbons at the individual extraction site of the resource.
+Relying on this novel data, we perform district and individual-level analyses of sub-Saharan Africa covering the period from 1997 to 2014.
+Our multi-level and two-way fixed effects models show that the presence of domestic national oil companies is associated with increased local wealth, while international oil companies show no effect on subnational economic development.
+We also find that state-controlled oil production particularly furthers economic well-being under democratic institutions, good governance and low levels of corruption.

 Educational Resource Curse?
 A Disaggregated Analysis of Oil Ownership and Human Capital Formation